uber-research/PPLM/README.md

 # PPLM

 This repository contains the original code used to run the Plug and Play Language Model (PPLM).

+It has also been integrated into the **[🤗/Transformers](https://github.com/huggingface/transformers/tree/master/examples/pplm)** repository.

 ![header image](./imgs/headfigure.png)

 ## Plug and Play Language Models: a Simple Approach to Controlled Text Generation